emmahewson/mp1_batala_bangor/README.md

 <img src="assets/images/readme/bugs-safari-images.jpg">
 </details>

 A major bug I encountered when testing on Safari was that it didn't display webp format images in older versions of Safari.
 After doing some research in to various solutions to this apparently common problem I decided that it was too significant an issue to ignore as it would create a very poor user experience for users on older Safari browsers.
 I made the decision to replace all the webp images with optimised jpgs.
-I re-tested the site with Lighthouse and the performance scores were sucessful using jpgs with no impact on the performance score.
+I re-tested the site with Lighthouse and the performance scores were identical.

 Lighthouse Results with JPG Images
 <details><summary>Home</summary>